-All contibutions in check form need to be made payable to City of Chesnee Events.
+All contibutions in check form need to be made payable to Chesnee Classic Cycle.
 These funds will then be transfered to Kops Kids Charity officials for additional toy purchases.

 Spend time with us as we MOVE INSIDE to the Chesnee Shrine Club.
 We'll have live music, warm food and cold beverages.
 Antique and classic motorcycles and Cars- original to full custom- are welcome.
 This is a no stress event- after years of riding in the cold and rain, we're ready for something different.
 Come on out for a great time, before the hectic holidays and winter sets in for good.

 For More Information about the Cruise-In or to come as a vendor free of charge, contact:

 Chesnee Classic Cycle